Bisa/factorio-logparser/README.md

 A release is denoted by the github release system using git tags.

 # License
-This code is realeased with the MIT license, see LICENSE.md
+This code is realeased with the MIT license, see the LICENSE file.